1shevelov/diff-pics-game-test/README.md

 -   UI fitting to a screen
 -   5 levels with differences and errors counting and highlighting
 -   Playable on mobile and desktop
+-   Miss frames can be drawn with PIXI.Graphics or HTML + CSS (switch levelView.js:194/195)

 ### For local install: